oddrealm/modding/README.md

                For example, 'items' or 'blockvisuals'.
                Make sure the entries don't have more than one label.
                The label is used to help find the data in-game, and if these don't have the correct naming, they won't show up.
-20. Export ('build') the data.
+19. Export ('build') the data.
-    In the Addressables Groups window, select Build>New Build>Default Build Script (top-right).
+    In the Addressables Groups window, make sure Profile has Profile:MoreTools selected (top-left beside New button), then select Build>New Build>Default Build Script (top button to the right of Profile:MoreTool).
     Remember that build path from before?
 This will take all our new data and put it there with all the required formatting to import it into the game.
+          Should be C:/Users/You/AppData/LocalLow/Unknown Origin Games/OddRealm/Mods/MoreTools on Windows.
     You'll see all this data in the Mods folder under the folder MoreTools (or whatever you named your mod).
     IMPORTANT: Make sure not to change the names of any of these exported files.
+    NOTE: You might see the pop-up Addressables Build Report asking you if you want build reports turned on.
+You can hit no.
-21. Run Odd Realm (v0.11.0.6 and higher).
+20. Run Odd Realm (v1.0.30.0 and higher).
-22. You should see a pop-up window appear for mods.
+21. You should see a pop-up window appear for mods.
     The game looks for folders in the Mods folder and will display these in this window.
-23. Enable the mod MoreTools by selecting the box.
+22. Enable the mod MoreTools by selecting the box.
-24. Click confirm.
+23. Click confirm.

 Conclusion:
 At this point you should be able to spawn and use an Iron Shovel 2h in-game.
 To quickly test out whether the item was created properly, start a new settlement, open the console window (~), and type 'spawn -i item_iron_shovel_two_hand', and hit enter.
 If everything is set up correctly, you should see your new shovel appear.
-If you don't see the visuals for the item, it's likely you haven't done Part II yet, or you've not set up the texture coords and atlas correctly.
+If you don't see the visuals for the item or the item shows up with visuals for iron tongs, it's because we haven't done Part II yet, or you've not set up the texture coords and atlas correctly.
 See PART III: Troubleshooting for some tips on how to find out what's wrong.

 PART II: MAKING NEW TEXTURES: